g-borgulya/infra-webapp-base-for-aws/README.md

 Use the following parameters:
 - Stack name: can be whatever, something that explains that this is a db and its purpose too
-- AlertsSnsTopicRef: optional: by default system notifications go to the SNS topic defined in the miscellaneous stack.
-You can specify a different one.
 - AllocatedStorageSize: size of the DB in GB
 - CreateReplica: specifying 'Yes' will create a read-only replica if the db is RDS (see DBType below).
 - DBType: `rds` or `aurora`.
 Aurora is more robust, and has features for higher availability.